Dodd View accommodation summary

 Also on the first floor are the amazing family bathroom and a further shower room.
 Both have indulgent underfloor heating, modern suites and mixer showers with drencher heads in spacious enclosures.
 The bathroom also boasts a bath with shower attachment and a lovely view out to the garden and fells, what a wonderful place to soak away tired muscles.

 Outside the house there is a parking area shared with the neighbouring cottages, a lockable storage shed for bikes or kayaks and a beautiful garden with mature shrubs and panoramic views over Bassenthwaite Lake and the surrounding fells.
-The raised terrace has a bench for outdoor dining and making the most of sunny evenings.
+The raised terrace has a picnic table with attached benches (and there's also another separate bench) for outdoor dining and making the most of sunny evenings.
 Why not pour a glass of wine and soak up the glorious surroundings?